 Turning research strength into market strength

 Less venture capital is one clear reason for the performance gap.
-In 2018, the known value of US biotech deals reached $85.9 billion, some five times higher than the value of European deals, which reached $16.3 billion.
+In 2018, the known value of US biotech deals reached $85.9 billion, some five times higher than the value of European deals, which reached $16.3 billion.7 This reflects both the number of deals (99 versus 303) and their average size ($165 million versus $284 million).8

 Less entrepreneurialism in Europe and more aversity to risk are often cited as the underlying causes.
 And Europe’s fragmented market certainly plays a role: though unmet need might be higher than in the United States, it is much harder to address at scale given different market regulations in different European countries.
 But a key cause is lack of funding for translational medicine.

 In early 2020, only 15 percent of launched CGT assets originated in the labs of big biopharma companies.
 The vast majority started life in academic labs.
 And while venture capitalists might be keen to fund assets once proof of concept is established, they are more risk averse when it comes to funding basic research that takes a lead molecule to proof-of-concept trials—that is, second- and third-round funding.
-US government funds go a long way to plugging this funding gap through the Clinical and Translational Sciences Awards Program, which has a budget of more than $550 million a year for translational medicine.
+US government funds go a long way to plugging this funding gap through the Clinical and Translational Sciences Awards Program, which has a budget of more than $550 million a year for translational medicine.9 European funding pales in comparison.
+As part of the Horizon Europe program, the European Union will invest about EUR 7 billion in all health research between 2021 and 2027, but only a fraction of that will go into translational medicine.10 Funding by individual nations does not make up the gap with the United States either.11

 One leading UK academic in immune-response research recently left his university to join an early-stage company because he was so dismayed by the lack of funding, private and public, for translational medicine.
 “It was proving impossible to move from basic research to developing a drug candidate,” he told us.
 “There’s a belief among public bodies that pharma companies and VCs will fund early development in our universities.
 But it’s not the case, which means there just isn’t enough money.”